Food Safety

 When reheating food, it must be cooked to the correct temperature to eliminate all bacteria.

-Protect Foods from Pests
+Protect foods from pests

 Pests such as rodents and insects are a significant threat to food safety.
 Make sure that you or someone on staff regularly inspect your establishment for pests and that you work with professionals to prevent pest infestations.
 Have a pest control plan in place in case a problem arises, and always maintain a clean and hygienic kitchen to avoid attracting pests.